Spring Garden Revival

 Phone: (847) 448-4311

-Official Website: Evanston Department of Public Works
+Official Website: Public Works Agency

 Understanding Thatch Buildup in Evanston’s Heavy Clay Soils

-• Water ponding after rain due to poor infiltration
+• Water ponding on the surface after rain due to poor infiltration

-• Spongy or matted grass appearance
+• Spongy or matted grass feel underfoot

-• Thinning turf despite fertilization
+• Thinning turf despite regular fertilization

-• Moss growth in shaded areas
+• Moss growth in shaded, moist areas

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)